This article will outline our Complaint Handling Policy.

 Please tell us if your complaint is urgent.
 A complaint will be considered an Urgent Complaint where:

-For further information about Westnet’s financial hardship assistance, see our Financial Hardship Assistance page.
+For further information about Westnet’s financial hardship assistance, see our Financial Hardship Policy.

 We do not offer priority assistance, nor support for medi-alert services and monitored alarm systems.
 Priority assistance is offered by Telstra for people who may be reliant on a telephone service because of a serious medical condition.
 If you have a medi-alert or priority assistance service or believe that you are eligible, please consider this before proceeding with your order.